dotnet/csharplang/proposals/extensions.md

     - Next, members that are hidden by other members are removed from the set.
       (note: "base types" means "base extensions and underlying type" for extension types)
     - Next, less specific extension members are removed if they are "hidden" by more specific extension members.
-      For every member `X.M` in the set, where `X` is the type in which the member `M` is declared, the following rules are applied:
+      For every member `X.M` in the set, where `X` is the type in which the member `M` is declared, if no member in the set has a containing type `Y` that is more specific than `X` then the following rules are applied:
       - If `M` is a method, then all non-method members declared in a less specific type than `X` are removed from the set.
       - Otherwise, all members declared in a less specific type than `X` are removed from the set.
     - Finally, having removed hidden and less specific members: